-Rich, super decadent paleo and keto chocolate pudding that requires no cooking.
-It’s truly hard to believe that it only has two ingredients!
+Rich, super decadent keto chocolate pudding requires no cooking.
+It’s truly difficult to believe that it only has three ingredients!

-Yes, this paleo and keto chocolate pudding has just two ingredients – coconut milk and bittersweet chocolate!
+Yes, this keto chocolate pudding has just three ingredients – dark chocolate, coconut milk, and a touch of sweetener!
 It is ridiculously easy to make, and the result is decadent and rich, with a velvety mouthfeel.

-I love chocolate pudding.
+I love pudding.
 Loved it as a kid, love it now.
 It’s such a classic comfort food.
-But most chocolate pudding recipes require quite a bit of work.
-And they contain milk, which I wanted to avoid in this recipe.
+But most recipes require quite a bit of work.
+And they contain milk, which I wanted to avoid.

-This paleo and keto chocolate pudding solves both issues.
+This recipe solves both issues.
 It is dairy-free, and it’s so easy to make.
-The best part?
-It’s delicious and super rich.
-Especially the keto version made with healthy super dark chocolate.
-No one will believe that this amazing keto chocolate pudding has so few ingredients!
+And the best part?
+It’s delicious and super-rich.
+No one will believe that this amazing dessert has so few ingredients!

 Is this a make-ahead recipe?

 Absolutely!
-I do appreciate the fact that this keto chocolate pudding is a dessert I can make in advance.
+I do appreciate the fact that this is a dessert I can make in advance.
 It makes life so much easier when you don’t have to worry about making dessert when your guests are already there!
-You can also keep leftovers, covered and refrigerated, for up to 4 days.

 Is keto chocolate pudding healthy?

-- 3 1/2 oz bittersweet chocolate, broken into pieces (I used Lindt 70% cacao)
+- 3 1/2 oz extra dark chocolate, broken into pieces (I used Lindt 90% cacao)

 - 1 cup canned coconut milk, full-fat, unsweetened

-- In a medium pot, heat the chocolate and coconut milk over medium heat, stirring until chocolate is melted.
+- In a medium pot, heat the chocolate, coconut milk and sweetener over medium heat, stirring until the chocolate is melted.

-- Turn heat off and whisk the mixture with a hand whisk until very smooth.
+- Turn the heat off and whisk the mixture with a hand whisk until very smooth.

-- Pour into five (4 oz) ramekins or dessert glasses, cover and refrigerate at least 2 hours before serving.
+- Pour into five (4 oz) ramekins or dessert cups, cover, and refrigerate for at least 2 hours before serving.